 One celebrity you will not see at a Knicks game these days is Marvin Cooper, a.k.a.
 Dancing Harry.
 He was a Baltimore Bullets fan who danced in honor of Earl Monroe.
 When the Knicks traded for the Pearl early in the 1971-72 season, Cooper went up Interstate 95, and started dancing at Knick games.
 He would even wiggle his fingers at the opposition, in an attempt to put a hex on them.
 Teams didn't have dance squads in those days, so this was something new.

 After the 1973 title, Knick president Ned Irish told him he couldn't dance in the aisle anymore.
 He did it anyway, and was kicked out.
-So he went out to Long Island to dance for the Nets, and they 2 of the last 3 ABA titles.
-He soon returned to Baltimore to care for his ill mother, and was still alive as of 2010, noting that the Knicks haven't won the NBA title since they got rid of him.
+So he went out to Long Island to dance for the Nets, and they won the 1974 ABA title.
+The Indiana Pacers hired him for the 1975 ABA Playoffs, but they fell short.
+He soon returned to Baltimore to care for his ill mother, and is still alive, and notes that the Knicks haven't won the NBA title since they got rid of him.

 (In case you're wondering: No, Larry Goodman, a.k.a.
 Dancin' Larry at the Ranger games, does not dance at Knick games.
 The Lakers also once had a Dancing Barry, who danced in a suit, but wearing a half a basketball on his head, with eyeholes cut out.)

 The Knicks do not have a regular National Anthem singer, unlike the Rangers with John Amirante.
 But celebrities are frequently on hand to sing it.
 The Knicks do not have a mascot.
 Nor do they have cheerleaders, but they do have the Knicks City Dancers.
 This shouldn't surprise anyone who knows the Madison Square Garden Corporation now owns Radio City Music Hall, home of the Rockettes.